-The Pennsylvania Department of Agriculture received \$2.5 million for the Pennsylvania Agricultural Surplus System through the State 2021/2022 budget.
+The Pennsylvania Department of Agriculture received \$5.5 million for the Pennsylvania Agricultural Surplus System through the State 2023/2024 budget.
 Those funds will be applied as a match towards the Farm to Food Bank Program funds.

 Will the State agency accept its full initial allocation of FY 2021 Farm to Food Bank Funding?
+Yes, PA will accept the full initial potential allocation of \$152,586.

+Is the State agency interested in receiving additional funding beyond its initial allocation of FY 2024 Farm to Food Bank Project, if available?
 Yes

-Is the State agency interested in receiving additional funding beyond its initial allocation of FY 2021 Farm to Food Bank Project funds, if available?
-Is there a maximum amount of additional funds the State agency is willing to accept?